Free YouTube Channel Audit

 Is it really free?

 Yes.
-The headline findings show with no email at all.
-The full report (all six patterns, the views cost of your biggest leak, and your next-video rule) unlocks with your email.
+The headline findings show with no email.
+The full report (the remaining patterns, public view-gap arithmetic, and a writing rule to test) unlocks with your email.
 One scan per day per person, no credit card.
-The paid product is different: the scan reads your published past, the paid audit reads the script you have not recorded yet.
+The paid product is different: the scan compares public uploads, while the paid audit reviews a supplied script.

 What data does the scan use?